telerik/blazor-docs/knowledge-base/form-chrome-autofill.md

 1. Run this snippet in the browser
 2. Fill in the form and click Submit
-3. In the browser popup asking you to save the data for the future, confirm and let Chrome save it
+3. In the browser popup asking you to save the form data, confirm and let Chrome save it
 4. Reload the page - the browser will autofill the saved data

 ````CSHTML